Stena Baltica ferry last position

 MS Stena Baltica ferry (fka Stena Mersey) is a Ro-Pax passenger vessel operated by the Sweden-based company STENA LINE.
 The ship has a max capacity of 970 passengers, 280 cars and 170 lorries (semi-trailer trucks).
 The vessel was launched in 2005 and currently operates the Sweden-Latvia route Nynashamn-Ventspils (crossing time 8,5 hours).

-As cruise ferry, Stena Baltica has 194 air-conditioned cabins with en-suite bathrooms and a total of 780 berths.
+As cruise ferry, Stena Baltica has a total of 194 cabins (total of 780 berths), all of which are air-conditioned and with en-suite bathrooms.
 Passenger cabins (inside and outside) have a max capacity of 4 passengers.
 The ferry company provides bed linens, towels, and toiletries.
 Some staterooms are wheelchair-accessible (adapted for disabled passengers).
 The ship also offers "pet-friendly" cabins.

 Stena Baltica stateroom categories include: